-With a wall design for the new municipal building in Laxenburger Strasse (architecture: Pichler & Traupmann Architekten), the City of Vienna is continuing its long tradition of art in (municipal) buildings.
-The artist Johanna Kandl won the competition organized by KÖR Wien together with WIGEBA, Wiener Gemeindewohnungs Baugesellschaft m.b.H..
+With a wall design for a 2024 completed municipal building named after Willi Resetarits in Laxenburger Strasse (architecture: Pichler & Traupmann Architekten), the City of Vienna continues its long tradition of art in municipal buildings.
+The artist Johanna Kandl has won the competition organized by KÖR Wien together with WIGEBA, Wiener Gemeindewohnungs Baugesellschaft m.b.H.

 Location